I Will Always Love You (Whitney Houston recording): Arrangement

-The song starts off a cappella and remains that way for around 44 seconds until the chorus where strings and keyboard flourishes, provided by producer David Foster, kicks in.
-The first verse is sung softly while belting in the second verse.
+Houston's rendition of "I Will Always Love You" is a plaintive R&B love ballad with pop, soul and gospel elements, arranged by Foster and Houston.
+The song starts off a cappella and remains that way for around 45 seconds until the chorus, in which by then, strings and keyboard flourishes are added in.
+The first verse and chorus are sung in a softer range by Houston while the second verse and chorus features restrained belting.

-The song has an alto saxophone solo by Kirk Whalum and drumming from Ricky Lawson, including a one-note solo tom on the drum that leads to the final chorus and a key chord shift.
-The song then slows back down and ends with a vocal soprano wail.
+The song has an alto saxophone solo by Kirk Whalum and drumming from Ricky Lawson, including a one-note solo tom on the drum that leads to a key change and a final chorus, sung with Houston's full range.

+The song then slows back down with Houston singing softer again and ends with a vocal soprano wail on the word "you", which Houston sustains for eleven seconds with her range going from F–B–D.

-Sheet music for Houston's version of this song shows the key of A major and a 4/4 in common time with a tempo of "freely" at 60 beats per minute.
-Three minutes and thirty-one seconds later, it shifts to B major.
-Houston's range in the song goes from F♯_{3} to G♯_{5} while Foster's piano range in the song goes from the low note of C♯_{1} to the high note of D♯_{6}.
+Sheet music for Houston's version of this song provided by Hal Leonard Music Publishing shows the key of A major and a 4/4 in common time with a tempo of "freely" at 66-68 beats per minute.
+After the acapella intro, the song follows a chord progression of A–Fm–D_{7}–E–A–Fm–C–Bm_{7}–A_{2}.
+Three minutes and thirty-one seconds later, it shifts to B major and the chord progression shifts to Bm–G–Em_{7}–F–B–Gm–F–B2–D.

+Houston's vocal range in the song goes from the low note of F♯_{3} to the high note of G♯_{5} while Foster's piano range in the song goes from the low note of C♯_{1} to the high note of D♯_{6}.